tomgxz/Kraken/REPORT.md

 ## Analysis

 ### Problem identification
-  In today's ever-expanding digital world, the demand for websites has skyrocketed as more and more people rely on the internet.
-From promoting business portfolios and creating online stores to hosting games, websites cater to several different purposes.
+  In today's ever-expanding digital world, the demand for websites has skyrocketed as more and more people rely on the Internet.
+Websites cater to several different purposes, from promoting business portfolios and creating online stores to hosting games.
 No matter who you are or what you do, having a website is now considered a necessity, especially for businesses.
-However, creating a professional and functional website can be a daunting task for many individuals and small businesses, especially those without technical expertise or resources.
+However, creating a professional and functional website can be daunting for many individuals and small businesses, especially those without technical expertise or resources.

-  Existing website builders can be challenging to navigate, require extensive coding knowledge, or lack the necessary design flexibility needed to develop a distinctive and successful online presence.
-Furthermore, it can be challenging for users to locate a platform that suits their particular requirements because many website builders are targeted at particular industries or types of websites.
-This makes it challenging for users to find a platform that meets their specific needs, and the task of programming a website from scratch can seem daunting.
+  Existing website builders can be challenging to navigate, require extensive coding knowledge, or lack the necessary design flexibility to develop a distinctive and successful online presence.
+Furthermore, it can be challenging for users to locate a platform that suits their requirements, because many website builders are targeted at particular industries or websites.
+This makes it challenging for users to find a platform that meets their specific needs, and programming a website from scratch can seem daunting.

-  The main aim of this project is to develop a platform where anyone can build their own website with a simple user interfacae, without having to deal with the complexities of HTML, CSS, and JavaScript.
+  The main aim of this project is to develop a platform where anyone can build their own website with a simple user interface, without having to deal with the complexities of HTML, CSS, and JavaScript.
 This will enable them to focus on creating a website that reflects their brand and meets their business goals.
 Clients will be able to choose from various style and theme options, or create their own.
 They can upload images, videos, and other media, and interact with a drag-and-drop interface to easily organise and customise their page's styles and elements.
-Each website they create would have a page dedicated to it, with options to customise the styles of the site, the ability to create, organise, and link pages together, and preview their website on different display sizes.
-On top of this, they would be able to add pre-made elements and edit the parameters of the elements in the site, however these features would be more geared towards those with some technical expertise.
+Each website they create would have a dedicated page, with options to customise the styles of the site, create, organise, and link pages together, and preview their website on different display sizes.
+On top of this, they would be able to add pre-made elements and edit the parameters of the elements on the site.
+However, these features would be more geared towards those with some technical expertise.

   A drag-and-drop website builder that is easy to use is increasingly important in today's digital age, where having an online presence is crucial for businesses, organisations, and individuals.
-A user-friendly website builder that offers a wide range of customisable design options would greatly benefit users who may not have the technical know-how to create a website independently
+A user-friendly website builder that offers a wide range of customisable design options would greatly benefit users who may not have the technical know-how to create a website independently.

   Moreover, the rise of mobile devices and the increasing importance of responsive design have made it crucial for websites to be optimised for different screen sizes and devices.
 As such, this project would also be geared towards easily creating mobile-friendly websites to ensure optimal user experience.